quintel/etmodel/README.markdown

 # The Energy Transition Model (ETM) Professional

-This is the source code of the ETM Pro: a online web app that let you create a future energy scenario for various countries.
+This is the source code of the [ETM Pro](http://pro.et-mode.com): an online web app that let you create a future energy scenario for various countries.
 This software is [Open Source](LICENSE.txt), so you can fork it and alter at your will.

 If you have any questions, please [contact us](http://quintel.com/contact).